|Date||19 November 2021|

 These initial discussions have highlighted several important ‘unknowns’, the importance to share data and to bridge researchers, clinicians and patients to prioritize research questions.
 All participants agreed to be part of a working group that might bring forward and work on the research questions and knowledge gaps highlighted during the workshop, and to have regular remote follow up meetings and possibly a new face-to-face meeting in 2023.

-A full report is published in Neuromuscular Disorders (Full report 264)
+A full report is published in Neuromuscular Disorders (PDF)